Development of Central Government Debt

-Finland’s government debt has changed significantly over the past decades.
-On this page, you can explore how government debt has developed by year, compare the current debt level with previous years, and see when debt reached its highest point.
-You can also find the year with the largest annual increase and the most recent years when government debt decreased.
+Finland’s central government debt has changed significantly over the past decades.
+On this page, you can explore how central government debt has developed by year, compare the current debt level with previous years, and see when debt reached its highest point.
+You can also find the year with the largest annual increase and the most recent years when central government debt decreased.

 Debt 10 years ago

-March 2016
+May 2016

 Debt 20 years ago

-March 2006
+May 2006

 All-time high

-March 2026
+April 2026

 Largest annual increase